E28 M535i

 What distinguishes the interior of the E28 M535i from that of a standard 5 Series?

-The interior of the E28 M535i is essentially identical to that of other E28 5 Series models, with the exception of its standard sport seats (in cloth or optional leather) and M three-spoke steering wheel.
-In addtion, both the front and rear seats contain the M tri-color stripe (as seen on the E28 M5 in some markets).
-Power windows, the second-generation on-board computer and the check control warning panel were standard.
-Note: The E28 M535i does not have the special instrument cluster, door sill plates or black headliner that is unique to the E28 M5.
+The interior of the E28 M535i is essentially identical to that of other E28 5 Series models, with the exception of its M three-spoke steering wheel (also fitted to the 535i) and standard sport seats (in cloth or optional leather) that contain the M tri-color stripe (as used on the E28 M5 in some markets).

 What features were optional on the E28 M535i?

-Optional equipment for the E28 M535i varied from market to market but generally consisted of air conditioning, leather upholstery, power sunroof (steel or glass), power front seats, heated front seats, rear headrests, on-board computer, metallic paint, cruise control, headlight washer/wipers and various audio systems.
+Optional equipment for the E28 M535i varied from market to market but generally consisted of the close-ratio manual gearbox (standard in some countries), M-Technic sport suspension (standard in some countries), air conditioning, leather upholstery, power sunroof (steel or glass), power front seats, heated front seats, rear headrests, on-board computer, metallic paint, cruise control, headlight washer/wipers and various audio systems.

 How is the South African-spec E28 M535i cosmetically different from the European-spec version?